GGolfz/lecture-note/Agile/final/UI.md

 - Filling out a form is almost never a goal in itself, the real goal is buying something online, renew membership, or install software
 - When user or client tells you that they want a certain feature, ask them why they want it?

-Design Value: Solve the right problem then solve it right.
+Design Value: Solve the right problem (what they want to do?) then solve it right (user get good ux).

 ---
 ## Research